Information: YAKINDU Security Analyst Is Now itemis SECURE

 Important steps and results of the risk assessment process will have to be documented in reports.
 This includes, e.g., asset lists, damage scenarios, attack reports, or risk reports.

 Most of the steps in the automotive development process are already model-based.
 Examples are the usage of SysML or UML in the architecture process or model-based software development approaches.
 In the safety domain, FMEAs and FTAs are also based on functional models.

 A model-based security risk assessment would benefit from the existing models in the development process.
 Existing structural or functional models can be used to determine assets, damages, vulnerabilities, and threats.
 Countermeasures like encryption mechanisms including the encryption keys become an integral part of the system model.

 By tracing requirements, functions, architectural elements, source code, and tests across the entire V-model and connecting them to the security risk analysis, key tasks can be performed in an efficient manner during the lifespan of the system: documentation, reporting and impact analysis are only some of the examples.

 We at itemis strongly believe in the advantages of model-based systems and software engineering.
 This includes our tooling approach for security risk analysis for ISO/SAE 21434.

-With YAKINDU Security Analyst, we provide an out-of-the-box security risk analysis solution for the automotive domain – ready for ISO/SAE 21434.
+With YAKINDU Security Analyst (now itemis SECURE), we provide an out-of-the-box security risk analysis solution for the automotive domain – ready for ISO/SAE 21434.

-Request additional information on YAKINDU Security Analyst or sign up for a free webinar.
+Request additional information on YAKINDU Security Analyst (now itemis SECURE) or sign up for a free webinar.